SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 ### Level 2

+* Abjuration Savant

+Beginning when you select this school at 2nd level, the gold and time you must spend to copy an Evocation spell into your spellbook is halved.

 * Arcane Ward

-When you cast an abjuration spell of 1st+ level you create a magical ward on yourself that lasts until you finish a long rest.
+When you cast an abjuration spell of 1st+ level, you create a magical ward on yourself that lasts until you finish a long rest.
 The ward has hit points equal to twice your wizard level + your Intelligence modifier.
 Whenever you take damage, the ward takes the damage instead.
 Whenever you cast an abjuration spell of 1st+ level, the ward regains a number of hit points equal to twice the level of the spell.

-* Scribing Savant

-The time and gold cost for scribing spells in halved.

 ### Level 6